ZeeUTao/Kitaev-Simulation/README.md

 # Kitaev-Simulation
 Kitaev chain simulation in k-space by circuit QED, finished during the last year of my undergraduate and first year of PhD

+## Note
+when re-saving in the form of .csv, the float number may vary slightly, E.g. +- 0.00001

 ## unzip data
 unzip the data/data.zip into the directory: Kitaev-Simulation/data/